Find Academic Belonging

 Eligibility

-Any student, regardless of credits, is eligible for a consultation.
-Undergraduates must be enrolled in a minimum of nine credits and graduate students must enroll in 6 credits to participate in individual therapy
+Any student, regardless of credits, is eligible for a variety of services.
+For individual therapy during fall and spring semesters, undergraduates must be enrolled in a minimum of 9 credits and graduate students must be enrolled in 6 credits to participate.

 Suicide Prevention & Wellness Resources